Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 Steve Jobs introduced the first Mac in 1984, followed by other successful devices like the iMac, iPhone, iPad, etc. Today, Apple ranks among the top companies in terms of market capitalization.

 In 2014, the company tops $700 billion valuation, consolidating its position as the world’s largest market.
-And within the next decade, Apple has recorded a tremendous growth, growing their valuation to nearly $3.2 trillion – over four times.
+And within the next decade, Apple has recorded tremendous growth, growing its valuation to nearly $3.2 trillion, over four times.

 Insane!!!